 Ocean View in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Location.
-38° 31.5′ N, 75° 6.483′ W. Marker is in Ocean View, Delaware, in Sussex County.
-Marker is on Magnolia Street.
+38° 32.644′ N, 75° 5.474′ W. Marker is in Ocean View, Delaware, in Sussex County.
+Marker is on Central Avenue (County Road 84) near Vines Creek Road (State Route 26), on the right when traveling east.
+Located at the cemetery driveway.
 Touch for map.
-The marker is about 25 feet down the path from the road.
 Marker is in this post office area: Ocean View DE 19970, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 6, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 284 times since then and 25 times this year.
-Photos: 1, 2, 3, 4. submitted on July 6, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 19, 2020.
+It was originally submitted on November 17, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 496 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on November 18, 2010, by Mike Stroud of Bluffton, South Carolina.